 01 of 15

-The instructions in this tutorial will help you make front (or back) opening shirts for any size or scale of doll.
-The method shown uses a sewing machine, but the shirt can also be hand sewn, or carefully seamed with thin bands of iron on bonding or fabric glues.
+The instructions in this tutorial will help you make front- (or back-) opening shirts for any size or scale of a doll.
+The method shown uses a sewing machine, but the shirt can also be hand sewn or carefully seamed with thin bands of iron-on bonding or fabric glues.

 Continue to 2 of 15 below.

-- Custom Arm Sloper Pattern - See instructions on next page for how to make a custom arm sloper to fit your doll.
+- Custom arm sloper pattern - See instructions below for how to make a custom arm sloper to fit your doll.